TomasVotruba/cognitive-complexity/README.md

 This function uses nesting, conditions and continue back and forth.
 It's hard to read and results in **cognitive complexity of 4**.

 How to keep **cognitive complexity on 1**?
-Read [Keep Cognitive Complexity Low with PHPStan](https://tomasvotruba.com/blog/keep-cognitive-complexity-low-with-phpstan/) post to learn it.
+Read [Cognitive load is what matters](https://minds.md/zakirullin/cognitive) or [Sonar paper about cognitive complexity metrics](https://www.sonarsource.com/docs/CognitiveComplexity.pdf) that inspired this repository.

 <br>